Manishmrgn/Manishmrgn/README.md

 # Welcome to My GitHub!

 ## 🚀 About Me
-I'm a passionate developer specializing in Python and a range of other technologies.
+Undergraduate Computer Science Student at Vellore Institute of Technology.
 I thrive on creating innovative solutions and tackling complex challenges in the realms of machine learning, computer vision, and VR & AR development.

 ## 💻 Skills
 - **Programming Languages:** Python, Java, JavaScript, C++, C#